Volunteer management

 • What is your ASU mail code, if applicable?

 • Do you have any dietary restrictions?
-(Vegan, Vegetarian, Gluten Free)
+(Vegan, Vegetarian, Gluten Free, Allergy)

-Now that you have your position descriptions and you’ve launched your registration it’s time to recruit.
-We suggest using these methods to get attention towards your event and drum up volunteers.
+Now that you have finalized your registration it is time to recruit.
+We suggest using these methods to get attention to your event and drum up volunteers.

 • In the loop